liamwh/liamwh/README.md

 ## [I’m Liam](https://veloxide.dev/).
 Welcome to my profile! 👋

-I'm a DevOps-turned-Software Engineer enthusiastic about architecting and developing automated, secure and reliable software solutions.
+I'm a Software Engineer & Architect passionate about architecting and developing user-friendly, secure and reliable software solutions.

 ### 💬 Let's talk about: